lucy-sha512/archethic-docs/docs/learn/transaction_chain.md

 :::

 :::note Malicious node management
-The nodes involved in validating a "validated transaction" that is ultimately determined to be invalid will be banned from the network if the cause of the anomaly linked to its invalidity is determined to be "Malicious."
+If a node is responsible for validation of a transaction is determined as invalid caused by an anamoly, it will be acertained as `malicious`.
+Malicious nodes are eventually banned from the network.

 :::